School safety panel discusses proactive ways to deter violence in schools

 Organizers wanted guests to know that it's a team effort to keep students safe in schools.
 They hope that parents and school staff will continue to be active in making sure students stay out of trouble.

 Superintendent LaMont Cole was a guest speaker at the meeting.
-He says that all adults have a responsibility to ensure the safety of the students and if everyone comes together, then east Baton Rouge could become one of the safest school systems.
+He says that all adults have a responsibility to ensure the safety of the students and if everyone comes together, East Baton Rouge could become one of the safest school systems.

 Cole also says that law enforcement on campus should be positively engaged with the students.
 He believes this will help strengthen the connection between the youth and law enforcement.